When having fun also means learning and contributing to environmental and social justice

 The women of the 13 Villages Project make Under the Nile’s Fruit and Veggie Toys!

-So when you purchase one of these toys, you are helping to employ these women and contribute to supporting them and their families!
+So when you purchase one of these organic learning toys, you are not only helping the planet by buying an earth-friendly toy, but also helping to employ these women and contribute to supporting them and their families!

 Does your child have a favorite Under the Nile toy?
 Share a photo with us on Facebook or Instagram for a chance to be featured!